 3. Clean Vents and Change Air Filters Regularly

 You may be able to keep your dog from chewing or otherwise tampering with your HVAC system components, but you’ll still have to deal with its loose hair getting caught in vents and air filters.
 Make sure to clear around your vents and change your air filters regularly.

-If you’re in San Antonio and need help figuring out how to change your air filter, you can call Rosenberg Indoor Comfort to arrange a tune-up visit for your HVAC system.
+If you’re in San Antonio and need help figuring out how to change your air filter, you can call Rosenberg Plumbing & Air to arrange a tune-up visit for your HVAC system.
 Our friendly and knowledgeable technicians will be happy to show you how to replace your air filter.
 We provide heating, cooling and indoor air quality services while offering 24/7 emergency repair.Tags: HVAC, HVAC Maintenance